-3.58 York has indicated that since the preparation of the forecasts for the CADP there has been a change in the pattern of traffic, which had exhibited an asymmetry between arrival and departure flows, with the former materially stronger in the morning period and the
+3.59 York has indicated that since the preparation of the forecasts for the CADP there has been a change in the pattern of traffic, which had exhibited an asymmetry between arrival and departure flows, with the former materially stronger in the morning period and the situation reversing in the afternoon/evening.
+There has also been more activity during the middle of the day, partly related to increased leisure flying.
+While it is reasonable to assume that the pattern of future demand will continue to be similar to that which existed immediately prior to the Pandemic, that cannot be guaranteed.

-3.59 The Pandemic has also masked any effect that Brexit may have on the pattern of demand, and additionally has generated another potential impact on demand patterns in the form of a reduction in business flying, especially to attend internal company meetings etc..
+3.60 The Pandemic has also masked any effect that Brexit may have on the pattern of demand, and additionally has generated another potential impact on demand patterns in the form of a reduction in business flying, especially to attend internal company meetings etc..

-3.60 The BDTT produces busy hours of 1,885 passengers for both arriving and departing passengers, with the busiest arrival hour on the schedule day starting at 8 am, and the departures hour 30 minutes later.
+3.61 The BDTT produces busy hours of 1,885 passengers for both arriving and departing passengers for a 9 mppa airport, with the busiest arrival hour on the schedule day starting at 8 am, and the departures hour 30 minutes later.
 The equality of the busy hours and the similarity of the times is of course a function of the assumed schedule with most aircraft on the ground for 30 minutes.
 It is a feature of this approach to determining busy hours and was observed in the original CADP forecasts in 2015/16.

-3.61 An alternative approach is to extrapolate the trend in the development of observed Busy Hours, or rather the ratio of the Busy Hour to Annual throughput.
+3.62 An alternative approach is to extrapolate the trend in the development of observed Busy Hours, or rather the ratio of the Busy Hour to Annual throughput.
 York has provided actual 30th Busy Hour data for six previous years (and passenger throughputs) as shown above for Arrivals.
 Applying the best statistical trend line and extrapolating to an annual throughput of 9 mppa, allows estimates to be made of future Busy Hours (Figure 3.6).